-There’s always that one friend that you walk into their place and all you want to do is snoop around their home until you find whatever is making it smell so amazing, shove it in your coat, and run out cackling like a cartoon villain.
+There’s always that one friend with the best home fragrance that you walk into their place and all you want to do is snoop around their home until you find whatever is making it smell so amazing, shove it in your coat, and run out cackling like a cartoon villain.
 No?
 That might just be me.

 But we also all know that one friend whose house has an overhanging smell of cat litter or yesterday’s fish dinner, even though you’d never say anything about it.
 Don’t be that friend.